Ugboaja-Uchechi/math-sorcerer/README.md

 # Getting Started with Create React App
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 This is the first React Project to build with Microverse.
-It's about creating a calculator app.
+It's about creating a calculator app

 ## Screenshot